marq24/ha-evcc/HA_AS_EVCC_SOURCE.md

       insecure: true
       jq: .state|tonumber * -1 # this does the trick to invert the sensor value for evcc
       timeout: 2s
+    # after the LFP change the capacity seams to be 12kWh (instead of 10)
+    capacity: 12
     soc:
       source: http
       uri: http://[YOUR-HA-INSTANCE]:8123/api/states/sensor.senec_battery_charge_percent